 In the depression caused by the loss of a relationship, there is a tendency to go into isolation.
 But that very lack of bonding is often at the root of our depression.

-Citing Dr. Henry Cloud’s book “Changes that Heal”, bonding is one of the most basic and foundational ideas in life and the universe.
-Bonding is a basic human need.
-We were created by God with a hunger for relationship – with both God and our fellow people.
+Citing Dr. Henry Cloud’s book “Changes that Heal”, bonding is one of the most basic and foundational ideas in life and the universe, a basic human need.
+We were created by God with a hunger for relationship with both God and our fellow people.
 At our very core, we are meant to be relational beings.
 People who don’t make emotional attachments live in a state of perpetual hunger, a crying need that is not being met.

 Research illustrates that when we are in a loving relationship, a bonded relationship, we are alive and growing.
 When we are isolated, we are slowly dying.

-We come into the world learning to attach to others and to trust them, and we begin to develop emotionally and psychologically, proceeding along certain prescribed plans outlined by our Creator.
+We come into the world learning to attach to others and to trust them, and we begin to develop emotionally and psychologically.
 If, however, we do not learn to attach to others, then our growth is stunted.
 We are born children under adult authority, and over time we are expected to become adults ourselves and to take charge of our lives.
-Some never accomplish this.
+But some never accomplish this.

-Some signs of this inability to achieve adulthood include:
+Some indicators of this inability to achieve adulthood include:

 >Guilt: Guilt usually always has as a component the loss of parental approval.
 Therefore, when one struggles with guilt, one still feels “under” the parental voice.
-The internal parent has not been dethroned so that it can’t continue to “punish”.
+The internal parent has not been dethroned so it continues to “punish”.

->Depression: Depression stems from a “bad me”, self-critical attitude.
-People who are criticized by their internal parent feel guilty or bad, which leads them to depression.
+>Depression: Depression stems from a self-critical attitude.
+People who are criticized by their internal parent feel guilty or bad, which can lead them to depression.
 They have not become free from parental structures.
-When these people get in touch with their anger at their critical parent, and use this anger constructively to separate from that parent and become an adult, their one-down depression goes away, and they often find all sorts of creativity in its place.
+When these people get in touch with their anger at their critical parent, and use this anger constructively to separate from that parent, and truly become an adult, their one-down depression goes away, and they often find all sorts of creativity in its place.